 Construction itself requires massive coordination as well as personnel and project management systems.
 Successful projects need to excel at logistics, supply management, and collaboration as well as having deep technical and often cultural expertise when international players are involved.

-One way to control costs and to maximize flexibility is by using fabric structures, especially given the massive rise in the cost of building materials used to construct airports domestically and internationally.
+One way to control costs and to maximize flexibility is by using polyvinyl cloth structures, especially given the massive rise in the cost of building materials used to construct airports domestically and internationally.

 Airports often serve as symbols of civic pride and ownership, so representational design elements and distinctive architectural features are frequently part of new airport designs.
 Certain airports, including the Denver International Airport and the Aukland International Airport in Aukland, New Zealand, feature famous fabric structures that have become iconic symbols of these distinctive airports.